Manchester code: Conventions for representation of data

-There are two opposing conventions for the representations of data.
+There are two opposing conventions for the representation of data.

 The first of these was first published by G. E. Thomas in 1949 and is followed by numerous authors (e.g., Andy Tanenbaum).
 It specifies that for a 0 bit the signal levels will be low–high (assuming an amplitude physical encoding of the data) – with a low level in the first half of the bit period, and a high level in the second half.
 For a 1 bit the signal levels will be high–low.
 This is also known as Manchester II or Biphase-L code.

 The second convention is also followed by numerous authors (e.g., William Stallings) as well as by IEEE 802.4 (token bus) and lower speed versions of IEEE 802.3 (Ethernet) standards.
 It states that a logic 0 is represented by a high–low signal sequence and a logic 1 is represented by a low–high signal sequence.

 If a Manchester encoded signal is inverted in communication, it is transformed from one convention to the other.
 This ambiguity can be overcome by using differential Manchester encoding.